Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 **We will do our best to keep the PYPI package up to date.**

 ### After Install
-Once the installation is complete, the following warning may appear:
+Once the installation is completed, the following warning may appear:

-    WARNING: The scripts gmx_MMPBSA and gmx_MMPBSA_gui are installed in '/home/user/path_to_install/amber20/miniconda/bin' which is not on PATH.
+    WARNING: The scripts gmx_MMPBSA and gmx_MMPBSA_gui are installed in '/home/user/path_to_amber_install/amber20/miniconda/bin' which is not on PATH.
 This warning is because `pip` installs the executables (gmx_MMPBSA and gmx_MMPBSA_gui) in \*/amber20/miniconda/bin.

 You have two options to solve this: